Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is Newark Safe?

 When planning a visit to Newark, one of the most common questions is if it’s safe.
-In general, Newark is somewhat safe to travel to and visit.
+Generally, Newark is somewhat safe to travel to and visit.

 Newark is an urban area that, despite its great attractions, has unfortunately garnered a bad reputation.
 Crime rates are higher than the national average, especially in residential areas.

-However, if you stay in populated, tourist areas such as Downtown Newark, you’re less likely to be a victim of violence or any crime.
-Still, it’s important to stay vigilant, be aware of your surroundings.
+However, if you stay in populated tourist areas such as Downtown Newark, you’re less likely to be a victim of violence or any crime.
+Still, it’s important to stay vigilant and be aware of your surroundings.

 Things to Know About Safety in Newark